ClickWiki/clickwiki.github.io/wiki/ios.md

 ## 2: Transfer
 4. Upload/copy the ZIP file to online storage, a home server or a removable storage device
-5. Go to a This product is compatible with Mac with Xcode and download/move the file.
+5. Go to a Mac with Xcode and download/move the file.

 **Note: Steps 4 and 5 are not required if you run Fusion and Xcode on the same computer.**

 ## 3: Xcode